caufieldjh/awesome-bioie/README.md

 ### Guides

+* [Getting Started in Text Mining]() - a brief introduction to bio-text mining from Cohen and Hunter.
+More than ten years old but still quite relevant.
+See also an [earlier paper by the same authors](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC1702322/).

 ### Video Lectures and Online Courses
 * [Coursera - Foundations of mining non-structured medical data](https://www.coursera.org/learn/mining-medical-data) - About three hours worth of video lectures on working with medical data of various types and structures, including text and image data.
 Appears fairly high-level and intended for beginners.